DamianEdwards/aspnet5-workshop/Labs/Introduction to ASP.NET 5.md

 1. Add an environment variable named "culture" with a value of "fr-FR"
 1. Run the application again and the culture should now be the value fr-FR

-## Flowing from dependency injection system to middleware
+## Flowing options from dependency injection system to middleware

 1. Change the `RequestCultureMiddleware` constructor to take `IOptions<RequestCultureOptions>` instead of `RequestCultureOptions`: